-I
+1

 LETTER FROM THE EXECUTIVE DIRECTOR 2

 WHY AM I RECEIVING THIS REPORT?

 WHO DO I CONTACT IF I HAVE CONCERNS ABOUT MY LOCAL DRINKING WATER?

 ARE THERE OPPORTUNITIES FOR PUBLIC PARTICIPATION?

 3

-WHERE DOES MY WATER COME FROM?
+DISTRIBUTION SYSTEM

+YOUR DRINKING WATER SOURCE

+4

 IS MY WATER TREATED?

 HOW ARE THESE SOURCES PROTECTED?
-4

 SUBSTANCES FOUND IN DRINKING WATER

+5

 FURTHER INFORMATION CONCERNING SAFE DRINKING WATER

 MINIMIZING LEAD EXPOSURE

-5
+6

-CROSS CONNECTION CONTROL PROGRAM 6
+CROSS CONNECTION CONTROL PROGRAM

+7

-WATER CONSERVATION 0
+WATER CONSERVATION

 8

 IMPROVEMENTS TO THE WATER DISTRIBUTION SYSTEM

-FUTURE PROJECTS FOR 2019
+FUTURE PROJECTS FOR 2020

 9

-WHAT DOES THIS DATA REPRESENT?
+What does this data represent?

-REGULATED CONTAMINANTS 10
+REGULATED CONTAMINANTS

+10

-UNREGULATED CONTAMINANTS 10
+UNREGULATED CONTAMINANTS

 11

-secondary contaminants
+SECONDARY CONTAMINANTS 10

 12